luolluol/docs.influxdata.com/content/chronograf/v1.5/guides/live_leaderboard.md

 **If you do not have a running Kapacitor instance, check out [Getting started with Kapacitor](/kapacitor/v1.4/introduction/getting-started/) to get Kapacitor up and running on localhost.**

-Today we are game developers.
+In this example, we are game developers.
-We host a several game servers, each running an instance of the game code, with about a hundred players per game.
+We host a several game servers, each running an instance of our game code, with up to a hundred players per game.

-We need to build a leaderboard so that spectators can see player scores in realtime.
+We want to build a leaderboard that displays player scores in real-time for spectators to keep track of the current games and top-ranked players.
-We would also like to have historical data on leaders in order to do postgame analysis on who was leading for how long, etc.
+Also, we want to have historical data on leaders stored in a database so that we can do postgame analysis on who was leading for how long, etc.

-We will use Kapacitor stream processing to do the heavy lifting for us.
+We will use Kapacitor stream processing to do the heavy lifting for us, using Chronograf to create the TICKscripts and add a dashboard.

-The game servers can send a [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) packet whenever a player's score changes, or every 10 seconds if the score hasn't changed.
+The game servers can send [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) packets whenever a player's score changes, or every 10 seconds if the score hasn't changed.

-### Setup

->  **Note:** Copies of the code snippets used here can be found in the  [scores](https://github.com/influxdata/kapacitor/tree/master/examples/scores) example in Kapacitor project on GitHub.
+### Configuring a UDP listener in Kapacitor

-First, we need to configure Kapacitor to receive the stream of scores.
+First, we need to configure Kapacitor to receive the stream of scores using UDP.
-In this example, the scores update too frequently to store all of the score data in a InfluxDB database, so the score data will be semt directly to Kapacitor.
+In our case, the scores update too frequently to store all of them in InfluxDB so we will send them directly to Kapacitor.

-Like InfluxDB, you can configure a UDP listener.
+Just as InfluxDB can be used as a UDP listener, we can configure a UDP listener in Kapacitor.
+For our leaderboard example, we need to modify the Kapacitor configuration file to configure and enable the UDP listener.

-Add the following settings the `[[udp]]` secton in  your Kapacitor configuration file (`kapacitor.conf`).
+1. Add the following section to the end of your Kapacitor configuration file (`kapacitor.conf`).

 ```
 [[udp]]